← All Growth Audits

 Once traffic starts flowing through AEO and SEO, the conversion architecture needs to capture it.
 The current site has a "Book a demo" CTA — a solid starting point.

-Here's how we'd build a conversion engine around it.
+The CRO playbook covers four moves.
 First, unify the homepage entry point and add a clear value prop above the fold with customer proof.
 Second, create multiple engagement paths — an interactive demo for the curious, a free trial for the hands-on, and a ROI calculator for the data-driven buyer.
 This ensures visitors at every stage of the funnel have a natural next step.

 Third, amplify the existing social proof.
 Anglera already has paying customers — their stories, results, and use cases become the most powerful conversion tool when structured as detailed case studies with measurable outcomes.

-Finally, a dedicated pricing page with transparent tiers lets buyers self-qualify before they book a demo — reducing friction and increasing the quality of inbound leads.
+Fourth, a dedicated pricing page with transparent tiers lets buyers self-qualify before they book a demo — reducing friction and increasing the quality of inbound leads.
 In a category where competitors show pricing openly, meeting that expectation builds trust.

 Note: we couldn't evaluate the full conversion experience due to CSR rendering.
 A deeper CRO audit with access to the rendered site, analytics data, and conversion funnel metrics would refine these recommendations significantly.